International Business Management

 • How can individuals be happier and navigate the increasingly complex world of work?

 Please visit our research pages to learn more about the three research centres @ /business/research/.
-Being a masters student at OBBS offers plenty of opportunities to be a part of our research culture.
+Being a masters student at OBBS offers plenty of opportunities for you to be a part of our research culture.

 Careers